Srinjan03112001/My-Reader-Space/README.md

 # My-Reader-Space
-It is aL Library Management System made using JSP, HTML, CSS, Servlet and MySQL
+It is a Library Management System App made using JSP, HTML, CSS, Servlet and MySQL